particle-iot/docs/src/content/getting-started/new.md

 [TAN015 - SARA-R510 reset procedure](/reference/technical-advisory-notices/tan015/) is now available.
 --}}

+### Updated tethering 2025-01-15

+Updated the [tethering reference](/reference/device-os/tethering/) with a new script and updated instructions.

 ### Boron 2G/3G deprecation 2025-01-13

 BRN310TRAY50, Boron 2G/3G (Global), Tray [x50], is no longer available.
 The BRN310KIT was previously deprecated so all BRN310 SKUs are now deprecated.